 Tanabata, or the Star Festival, involves a Japanese tradition in which people write their wishes on small, colorful strips of paper (tanzaku) and hang them on the branches of a small decorative bamboo tree.
 It’s widely celebrated all over Japan, typically on the seventh day of the seventh month (July 7) - although some regions observe Tanabata on August 7, depending on how they decided to interpret the old lunar calendar.
 Based on a story of star-crossed lovers, Tanabata is among Japan’s most vibrant traditional festivals.

 The Origin of Tanabata

-The king relented somewhat and allowed Orihime and Hikoboshi to see each other once a year on the seventh day of the seventh month in the lunar calendar.
-Tanabata literally means the night of the seventh.
-The Japanese believe that Orihime and Hikoboshi can't see each other if the weather is rainy, so it’s customary to pray for good weather on this day and also to make wishes.
+Eventually, the king relented somewhat and allowed Orihime and Hikoboshi to see each other once a year on the seventh day of the seventh month.
+The legend stresses that Orihime and Hikoboshi cannot meet if the weather is rainy, so it’s customary to pray for good weather on this day.

 If you’re in Japan in July or August, you can attend Tanabata festivals all over the country.
 One of the biggest events takes place every year from August 6-8 in the city of Sendai, about a hour and 40 minutes’ journey from Tokyo.
 In celebration, dozens of handmade streamers are hung throughout the city from long bamboo poles.
 An impressive fireworks display on August 5 marks the beginning of the festival.

 In Tokyo, people celebrate in the neighborhood of Asagaya with gigantic papier-mache sculptures of Hello Kitty, Disney and anime characters.
 Inspired by the Star Festival legend, Osaka creates a real life Milky Way, setting approximately 50,000 blue lights afloat on the Okawa River.